A generalization of analytic torsion via differential forms on spaces of metrics: Preliminaries

-We may integrate $A$-valued forms over compact submanifolds of $\U$ to obtain elements of $A$.
-We recall Stokes' theorem: if $\omega$ is an $A$-valued form on $\U$ and $U$ is a compact submanifold of $\U$ with with smooth boundary $\partial U$, then

 Now let $M$ be a compact manifold, and let $E \to M$ be a real or complex vector bundle.
 By a metric on $E$, we shall mean a smoothly varying inner product on the fibers of $E$; this inner product is euclidean (if $E$ is a real vector bundle) or hermitian (if $E$ is a complex vector bundle).
-For simplicity of exposition, we will assume that $E$ is a real vector bundle for now, but the results hold in the complex case with minor modifications.

-Let $\M(E)$, or simply $\M$ if there is no possibility of confusion, denote the set of all metrics on $E$. $\M$ is canonically viewed as an open subset of the Fr\'{e}chet space $C^\infty(M, \Sym^2 E^\ast)$, giving $\M$ the structure of a Fr\'{e}chet manifold.
+To simplify the exposition, we will assume that $E$ is a real vector bundle for now, but the results hold in the complex case with minor modifications.
+Let $\M(E)$, or simply $\M$ if $E$ is understood, denote the set of all metrics on $E$. which is a Fr\'{e}chet manifold.

 Let us choose a density $\vol_0$ on the base manifold $M$.
 Then each choice of metric $h \in \M$ induces an $L^2$-inner product on smooth sections of $E$, $\ip{\cdot}{\cdot}_h$, defined by